Free Music for Facebook Videos That Won’t Get Flagged (Safe Sources + Proof)

 These are the questions people ask right after Facebook changes audio access, flags a post, or touches monetization.

-Why did Facebook flag my Reel when I used Facebook’s music library?
+Why did Facebook flag my video even though I used royalty-free music from Canva, Pixabay, or Envato?

 Why did Facebook partially mute my video when I own the music?